 We targeted US Americans using Prolific’s filters.
 We prescreened our participants using the following standards: “Nationality: United States”, “Country of birth: United States”, “Place of most time spent before turning 18: United States”, “Minimum Approval Rate: 95, Maximum Approval Rate: 100”, “Minimum Submissions: 100, Maximum Submissions: 10000”.

-We first pretested the survey duration and technical feedback with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed, the data of the 30 participants was not analyzed other than to assess survey completion duration, feedback regarding possible technical issues and payment, and needed pay adjustments.
-We pre-registered that unless in the case of serious technical issues that affect data quality and require survey modification, these participants will be included in the overall analyses.
+We first pretested the survey duration and technical feedback with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed.
+The data of the 30 pretest participants was not analyzed other than to assess survey completion duration, feedback regarding possible technical issues and payment, and needed pay adjustments.
+We pre-registered that unless there were serious technical issues that affect data quality and require survey modification, these participants will be included in the overall analysis.
 We did not identify technical issues with the pretest.

 Table 4 Difference and similarities between original study and replication